Promises! Promises!

 Promises!
-Promises! (presented as Promises...
-Promises! on screen) is a 1963 American sex comedy film directed by King Donovan and starring Tommy Noonan (who also served as coproducer) and Jayne Mansfield.
-Released at the end of the Production Code era and before the MPAA film rating system became effective in 1968, it was the first Hollywood film of the sound era to feature nudity by a mainstream star (Mansfield).
+Promises! is a 1963 American sex comedy film directed by King Donovan and starring Tommy Noonan and Jayne Mansfield, with Noonan also serving as co-writer and co-producer.
+Released at the end of the Production Code era and before the MPAA film rating system became effective in 1968, it was the first Hollywood film of the sound era to feature nudity by a mainstream star, with Mansfield appearing partially nude on screen.
+The film was banned in Chicago and several other major cities in the United States upon its release.

 Plot

-Sandy Brooks is desperate to become pregnant, but her husband Jeff, a television script writer, is too stressed to make love to her.
-They take a pleasure cruise and meet Claire and King Banner.
+Sandy Brooks is desperate to become pregnant, but her husband Jeff, a television script writer, is under too much stress to have sex.
+They go on a pleasure cruise together, where they meet another couple, Claire and King Banner.
 The couples set out on a drunken spree and change partners after returning to their rooms.
 Both women later discover that they are pregnant and must determine which man is the father of each baby.